dimanikulin/fva/FVADocMD/LEARNED_AS_PM.md

 ### Persona
 &nbsp;&nbsp;&nbsp; The first artifact I created was [Persona](../FVADocX/FVAToolSet-Persona.pdf) I downloaded a template [here](https://www.romanpichler.com/) and filled in the following fields:
 - **PICTURE & NAME** to answer the questions: **What does the persona look like?
-What is his/her name?.** I chose a realistic and plausible picture and name.
+What is his/her name?** I chose a realistic and plausible picture and name.
 - **DETAILS** to answer the questions: **What are persona’s relevant characteristics and behaviors?** I wrote in demographics, such as age, gender, occupation, and income; psychographics, including lifestyle, social class, and personality; and behavioral attributes like usage patterns, attitudes and brand loyalty.
 - **GOAL** to answer the questions: **What problem does persona want to solve or which benefit does the character seek?
 Why would persona want to use or buy the product?**